rundeck/docs/en/developer/01-plugin-development.md

 * [ResourceModelSource](resource-model-source-plugin.html#script-plugin-type)
 * [WorkflowNodeStep](workflow-step-plugin.html#script-plugin-type) and RemoteScriptNodeStep

->Note, the ResourceFormatParser and ResourceFormatGenerator services *do not* support the Script Plugin type.

 ### UI Plugin Development

 UI Plugins are supported with a `ui` plugin type, which is similar to a Script Plugin.